 - Multiple interchangeable nose piece options to fit most noses and faces

 Best Open Water Swimming Goggles – Roka R1

 Although a bit more expensive that most other swim goggles, the Roka R1 are the best premium triathlon swim goggles.
 The Roka R1’s were literally create specifically for open water swimming and have all the important features needed.
 The most important feature is the tilted lends, which gives you about an 11% increase in your upper sight line.
 This helps when you’re looking ahead at where you’re going.
 They also have the basic open water features including anti-fog, mirror UV protected lens, and a durable frame.

 Most Comfortable Goggles – TYR SPORT Special OPS 2.0 Polarized Goggles

-The TYR Sport Special Ops googles are the most comfortable on our list.
+The TYR Sport Special Ops goggles are the most comfortable on our list.
 Due too the soft frames and efficient suction these goggles are not only comfortable but also form an excellent water tight barrier that holds for long periods of time.
 This is critical especially for swimmers going for longer distances of more than a mile.
-These googles are also polarized and have an anti fog coating which makes them perfect for open water swimming.
+These goggles are also polarized and have an anti fog coating which makes them perfect for open water swimming.

 Best Value Triathlon Goggles – EverSport Swim Goggles

-The Eversport Swim Googles are the best value since these come in a two pack, one is polarized for outdoor swimming and the other pair is clear for indoor swimming or cloudy days.
+The Eversport Swim Goggles are the best value since these come in a two pack, one is polarized for outdoor swimming and the other pair is clear for indoor swimming or cloudy days.
 These goggles also feature a unique strap snap in the back, making they easier to put on and take off if you have longer hair.
 In addition to the straps, these goggles also feature UV protection, anti-fog, double silicon frames for comfort, and a wide 180 field of vision.